Let me get something straight from the get-go…

 Platforms like Quuu Promote help you tap into social media influencer networks, and then you have services such as Outbrain where you can promote your content around the web on their group of influential websites.
 It can cost as little as $5 to get started.

 But if you have some money to spend on advertising your content, I’d recommend using Facebook ads.
-Their targeting is next level and if done well the cost-per-click is significantly lower than anything else I’ve tried.
+Its targeting is next level and if done well the cost-per-click is significantly lower than anything else I’ve tried.

 Marketing Funnels and Lead Nurturing